 If you are worried about your own hearing loss or would like more information on the Hearing Services Program, call the team at Western Hearing Services on 1800 781 653.
-To book a free* hearing assessment, click here.
+To book a no cost* hearing assessment, click here.

 1Hearnet, The Facts On Hearing Loss.
 Accessed October 2017